vaughankildaire/vaughankildaire.github.io/docs/index.md

 ### Lab work

 I must state clearly that as of now (2022) I do not have experience from employment.
-However, I Do Have Laboratory experience from practical work in my studies, as well as working on my own chemistry projects with my own apparatus and reagents (limited that may be).
+However, **I do have laboratory** experience from practical work in my studies, as well as working on my own chemistry projects with my own apparatus and reagents (limited that may be).
 In order to gain experience, you need employment, but in order to get